 Traditionally, proof-of-identity (POI) at the border has relied on attributed and biographical data, but this approach is waning due to perpetrators’ ability to compromise POI documents easily.
 Biometric identification can be used to detect document falsification or facilitate return procedures of failed asylum-seekers.
 Unlike other biometric forms of identification, DNA is useful for establishing biological relationships, making it ideally suited for resolving questions of relatedness.
-DNA is applied in immigration contexts, like collection of DNA from detained border crossers, use of DNA to reunify migrant family members, and for the identification of missing migrants on the U.S.-Mexico border.
+DNA is applied in immigration contexts such as collection of DNA from detained border crossers, use of DNA to verify family relationships of border crossers or reunify migrant family members, and use of DNA for the identification of missing migrants on the U.S.-Mexico border.

 Genomic information might be used in migration policies in three ways:

 Biometric Identity: DNA typing for a database to trace an individual

 Relationship Testing: comparison of DNA profiles from two or more individuals to confirm or refute claimed relationships

 Ancestry Testing: analysis of a person’s ancestral biological origins